 Success on those two fronts no doubt boosted their chances of making Southgate's list, especially with UEFA increasing squad sizes from 23 to 26 players due to Covid-19 concerns.
 That perhaps has most benefitted Bellingham, allowing space for a rookie who may have previously just missed out.

-The England duo will be ones to watch across this continental competition.
+The England duo will be ones to watch across this continental competition if unleashed.
 One is a world-class winger and the other is a fearless midfield battler, and they represent both the present and the future of their national team.
 If football ends up coming home this summer, it may well be taking a detour via the Bundesliga.